biostatYu/LRT/README.md

 The LRT statistic is defined as the difference of log-likelihood value between the null model (i.e. y = Xa + e) and the alternative model (i.e. y = Xa + Gb + e).
 Due to the limited parameter space of sigam_g2, obtaining the null distribution of the LRT statistic is not trivial.
 We use the method of spectral decomposition proposed by Crainiceanu & Ruppert [(2004)](http://onlinelibrary.wiley.com/wol1/doi/10.1111/j.1467-9868.2004.00438.x/abstract) to generate the exact finite sample null distribution.

 ## Note
-The LRT procedure was finished in about 2013, at that time, the author [Ping Zeng](https://github.com/biostatpzeng) was just outside the door of statistical genetics.
+The LRT procedure was finished in about 2013.
+At that time, the author [Ping Zeng](https://github.com/biostatpzeng) was just outside the door of statistical genetics.
 So that, this procedure was not well designed.
 I put it here for a beautiful recall of that time.

 ## Cite
 Ping Zeng, Yang Zhao, Jin Liu, Liya Liu, Liwei Zhang, Ting Wang, Shuiping Huang, Feng Chen.
 Likelihood Ratio Tests in Rare Variant Detection for Continuous Phenotypes.
 Annals of Human Genetics, 2014, 78(5): 320-332.